Froome says 2017 Tour route may lack big GC battles

-LONDON Three-times champion Chris Froome fears next year's Tour de France could lack excitement with few chances for the GC contenders to battle it out over the three-week race.
+LONDON (Reuters) - Three-times champion Chris Froome fears next year's Tour de France could lack excitement with few chances for the GC contenders to battle it out over the three-week race.

 The route, announced earlier this month, features many climbs in the early days but few summit finishes and only two short individual time trials as organizers attempt to make it harder for big teams to control the race.